skip to Main Content

 Most businesses can’t buy insurance against loss of income.
 If no one shops in a store or eats in a restaurant on a given day, the insurer won’t replace the lost income.

-But landlords and building owners have a safety net unavailable to most other businesses.
 If a building is rendered partially or fully uninhabitable because of a covered event, such as a fire, an insurance company can help make them whole in two ways.

 • The insurer will pay to repair the property damage.